Equine Assisted Psychotherapy (EAP) Foundation Training

 How is the training delivered?

-Once a year, we also offer a 3-week, consecutive “block” training in Mount Prospect, VIC - our immersion training!
+Once a year, we offer a 3-week, In-Person Immersion Training in Mount Prospect, VIC.
 This suits international students and national students who need to fly in, train, and fly home.
 This includes training from Monday to Friday each week, for three consecutive weeks, with weekends off in between for integration and processing.
 This also suits some students who learn best in this immersion-style format.

 We also deliver our Training online.
 Again, this suits international and national students who are unable to travel and have to fit training around work, family and life commitments.